Digital Creative Writing: Interactive Prose and Poetry

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

-Permission by special approval and admission to Master of Creative Writing.
-NCCW (pre-2020 units) ENGL830, ENGL8030
+Pre-requisite: Admission to Master of Creative Writing.
+NCCW ENGL830, ENGL8030

 No additional requirements